AndrewHyland757/The-Shelter-Creative/README.md

 ![Image of lighthouse validation](static/images/readme_images/lighthouse.png)

+## Deployment

+The deployment of this Django application incorporates several key implementations that enhance functionality, user experience, and media management.
+Below is a description of these implementations:

+### Media Files on Cloudinary
+For efficient handling of media files, the application integrates with Cloudinary.
+This service enables automatic uploads of images and videos, ensuring that all media assets are stored securely and can be accessed quickly.
+The use of Cloudinary also allows for dynamic image transformations and optimization, enhancing the performance of the application.

+### Static Files on WhiteNoise
+To serve static files efficiently, the application employs WhiteNoise.
+This middleware allows for the direct serving of static assets from the Django app itself, eliminating the need for an additional web server.
+WhiteNoise automatically compresses files and adds cache headers, improving load times and overall user experience.

+### Database and Hosting on Heroku
+The application is hosted on Heroku.
+Utilizing Heroku’s PostgreSQL database allows for reliable data storage and management.
+This setup ensures that the application can scale easily and handle varying loads while providing seamless access to the database.

+### Domain Registration with CDmon
+The domain for the application is registered with CDmon.
+The client had already the domain registered with this company.

+### DNS Management with Cloudflare
+DNS settings are managed through Cloudflare.
+By routing traffic through Cloudflare, the application benefits from DDoS protection, caching capabilities, and improved site speed.
+Additionally, Cloudflare’s SSL support ensures secure connections for users accessing the site.

 ## Bugs and Fixes

 ### Browser Compatabilites

 Videos in Safari covered the brand-service container, where the company name and main service are displayed.
 This issue occurred because Safari cannot render a video with text in front of it (using a higher z-index).

 The issue was resolved by adding a Safari-specific container in the HTML, visible only for Safari browsers.
 This container rendered the video as a background image.
-For all other browsers, this approach does not work, so the normal implementation using a <video> element was used.
+For all other browsers, this approach does not work, so the normal implementation using a video element was used.

 ### Static Files Issues